 What also made the synagogue successful was the ease of having a common language.

-The ease of a common language
+The Ease of a Common Language

 For the next 200 years after Alexander’s conquests, just about everyone in the Mediterranean world learned to speak and write Greek.
-And all the ancient documents were translated into Greek including the Old Testament ~200 B.C.
+And, all the ancient documents were translated into Greek including the Old Testament ~250 B.C.
 This Greek version of the Old Testament scriptures is called “The Septuagint” from the Latin word for “seventy” because it was reportedly prepared by 70 scholars in 70 days.
 By the time of Jesus, most of those people meeting in synagogues around the Mediterranean Sea were using the Septuagint as their Scriptures.

 Paul and other New Testament writers wrote in Greek which could be read everywhere in those countries influenced by the Greek culture.
 Through the spread of the Greek empire, God was at work in the background to prepare the way for answering the prayers of His people for deliverance.
 Part of His work included a common language.